 To clean a dirty air filter, gently remove it from the chainsaw and tap it against a hard surface to remove any loose debris.
 You can also clean the filter using a brush or compressed air.
 If the filter is very dirty or damaged, it may be better to replace it altogether.

-Ensure Fresh Fuel In the Tank
+Ensure Fresh Fuel in the Tank

 Chainsaws typically require a specific mixture of gasoline and oil to operate effectively.
 Ensuring that your chainsaw has the appropriate fuel and oil mixture is essential for proper engine function and can help with accurate RPM readings.